kimwoonggon/CUDA-Challenge/day14/README.md

 - **Performance Improvement Analysis:** Observed a progressive performance improvement as optimizations were applied:
     - **Naive GPU:** Suffers from high overhead due to numerous atomic operations directly to global memory.
     - **Privatized GPU:**  Significant improvement by reducing global atomic operations, but still uses global memory for private histograms.
     - **Privatized GPU with Shared Memory:**  Achieves the best performance by using shared memory for private histogram accumulation, thus minimizing global memory access and atomic operations, resulting in a substantial speedup.
+But, still not faster than CPU.

 **Shared Memory Optimized Histogram Kernel:**
 ```c